-You can change this for the entire organization or on a user by user basis.
+You can change this for the entire organization or for individual users as shown below.

 The default setting for idle time is to prompt the user.
 This means that they have the decision to keep the idle or discard it.

-If you choose “Prompt“, then it will prompt for input to the user what to do with the idle time.
-So if a user goes idle, when they resume activity they will see a message letting them know that they have been idle and ask them what they want to do with it: discard it and keep tracking time (default option), keep it, keep it but reassign it to a different project, or stop time.
+If you choose “Prompt“, then it will prompt input from the user to choose what to do with the idle time.
+So if a user goes idle, when they resume activity they will see a dialog box letting them know that they have been idle and ask them what they want to do with it: discard it and keep tracking time (default option), keep it, keep the time but reassign it to a different project, or stop time.

 Clicking on ¨Reassign idle time¨ brings up this additional window to make the change to which project the time is moved.

 If you choose “Always“, then idle time will always be kept.
-So if a user goes idle, when they resume activity they will see a message letting them know that they have been idle and that idle time is always kept in their organization.
+If a user goes idle, when they resume activity they will see a message letting them know that they have been idle and that idle time is always kept in their organization.

 They can then continue tracking time, or pause the timer.